 The best time to work out to boost testosterone is in the afternoon.
 This is interesting because testosterone and cortisol levels naturally peak in the morning.

 Testosterone has an anabolic effect on muscles—it can help your muscles recover and grow—but cortisol is catabolic: it breaks down muscles.
-Plus, cortisol inhibits testosterone production.
+Plus, cortisol counteracts testosterone production.

 This means testosterone has to compete with cortisol when you work out in the morning.

 In the afternoon, both testosterone and cortisol are low.
 Experts believe that since cortisol is low, the testosterone released in response to exercise is more effective.
 One study found that when you strength train in the afternoon, it induces a more favorable boost in T (18).

 This unique balance of cortisol and testosterone in the afternoon is better for HIIT, too.
 Another study found that afternoon HIIT boosted testosterone and produced a more favorable anabolic response than when the same bout of HIIT was completed in the morning (19).

 When your body is overtaxed by an imbalance in cortisol, you may experience chronic fatigue, muscle fatigue, changes in mood, and a decrease in heart rate variability (an important indicator of how your body is capable of dealing with stress and performing).

 To keep your testosterone levels afloat, it’s important to avoid overtraining.
 Next time you challenge yourself with a HIIT workout, endurance exercise, or heavy lift, be sure to plan for rest afterward to reap the biggest gain.